jmasaviru/Note-Taker/README.md

 # Note-Taker
 ## Description
 An application that can be used to write and save notes.
 It also alows the user to delete previously saved notes.
-This application uses an Express backend and saves and retrieves note data from a JSON file.
+This application uses an Express back-end and saves and retrieves note data from a JSON file.

 ## Table of Contents
   1. [Technologies](#technologies)